-This is a registry study conducted to establish and characterize a cohort of disaster responders deployed to a disaster area to conduct emergency response activities.
+While this parent protocol will enroll no subjects, future registry studies (for which an IRB sub-study will be filed) will be established to characterize a cohort of community members and/or first responders who have been in or in close proximity to a disaster area due to residence or occupation in the community or as a result of emergency response activities.
 The registry data and samples will be available for use in future scientific investigations, which will require additional scientific and ethical reviews.